pryoritymusic/webpagetest-blog/src/posts/may-webpagetest-round-up.md

 ## Exposing the Accessibility Tree With Custom Metrics

-We can now capture the Chromium Accessibility Tree with a custom metric (`$WPT_ACCESSIBILITY_TREE`), making it possibly to analyze and opening the door for future accessibility checks.
-[Learn more in the documentation](https://docs.webpagetest.org/custom-metrics/#accessing-requests-data-(chrome-only)).
+We can now capture the Chromium Accessibility Tree with a custom metric (`$WPT_ACCESSIBILITY_TREE`), making it possibly to analyze and opening the door for us to provide some interesting accessibility checks in the future.
+[Learn more in the documentation](https://docs.webpagetest.org/custom-metrics/#accessing-requests-data-(chrome-only)) about how to collect the tree and definitely let us know if you've got anything you're excited to do with it.

 ## WebPageTest for Slack